leftymitt/leftymitt.com/_posts/2015-08-16-trump-republican-comparisons.md

 title: trump and the other republicans.
 category: blog
 img: republican-logo.svg

+added_date: "2015-08-16"
+published_date: "2015-08-16"
 ---

 Yes, Trump is a blowhard, but so what?
 Is he using his quasi-populist appeal to advocate things that are uniquely dangerous to the nation or the political establishment?
 Are his policies substantially different from his Republican rivals?
-There is no better place to assess that then the recent Republican debate.
+There is no better place to investigate that than the recent August Republican debate.

 During the debate, Trump made several interesting, brash statements:
 1. The shrewd and crafty Mexican government is sending us its undesirables, and the idiots in our government don't have a clue.